 Other Cultures Who Know It

 Knowledge about these frequencies isn’t exclusive to western culture.
-They are recognized around the world and have been since ancient times.
-The following are some of the cultures and how they use it in their ceremonies and celebrations.
+Instead, they are thriving around the world and have been since ancient times.
+For example, the following are some of the cultures and how they use them in their ceremonies and celebrations.

 - Indigenous American Flute and Drums.